- 0117 918 1391

 What are the options if I believe the company does not have a PSC or the PSC has not been identified?

 On your company's own PSC register you must always have information about your company's PSCs or registrable RLEs, or an update on the status of your company's investigations.
 It must never be empty.
 When you cannot get information about your company's PSCs your company's PSC register must make that clear.
 You should choose from the statements below which one applies to you.
 When a statement ceases to be true you must note this along with the date on which it ceased to be true and insert new information as appropriate.
+The appropriate PSC form must be completed and filed at Companies House, to update the PSC information showing on the public file.

 - The company knows or has reasonable cause to believe that there is no registrable person or registrable relevant legal entity in relation to the company.